BirthdayResearch/jellyfishsdk/packages/jellyfish-database/README.md

 # @defichain/jellyfish-database

-An SQLite database for jellyfish packages usage.
+An RDMS database for usage in jellyfish packages.